Convex and concave decompositions of affine $3$-manifolds: Introduction

-We will explain these later in more detail in Section \ref{subsec:convconc}.
-A \hyperlink{term-hcr}{hemispherical crescent} is a $3$-hemisphere in $\che M_{J}$ with boundary $2$-hemisphere in the ideal set.
-A \hyperlink{term-bcr}{ bihedral $3$-crescent} is a $3$-bihedron $B$ in $\che M_J$ so that a boundary $2$-hemisphere is the ideal set where we assume that $\che M_{J}$ has no hemispherical $3$-crescent.
-(See Hypothesis \ref{hyp:nohem}.)
-A \hyperlink{term-cam}{concave affine $3$-manifold} is a codimension-zero compact submanifold of $M$ defined in \cite{psconv}.
-We cover these in Section \ref{subsec:crcaf}. \begin{itemize} \item A concave affine $3$-manifold of type I is an affine manifold covered by $R \cap M_{J}$ for a hemispherical crescent $R$ (Definition \ref{defn:cafI}). \item A concave affine $3$-manifold of type II is an affine manifold covered by $U \cap M_{J}$ of a union $U$ of bihedral crescents in $M_{J}$ extending their open ideal boundary $2$-hemispheres.
-(Definition \ref{defn:cafII}.) \end{itemize} Both are called concave affine manifolds.
-The interior of a concave affine $3$-manifold has an affine structure inducing its real projective structure.
-A \hyperlink{term-tfsmI}{{\em two-faced submanifold of type I}} of a real projective $3$-manifold $M$ is roughly given as the totally geodesic submanifold arising from the intersection in $M_{J}$ of two hemispherical crescents meeting only in the boundary.
-A \hyperlink{term-tfsm}{{\em two-faced submanifold of type II}} of a real projective $3$-manifold $M$ is roughly given as the totally geodesic submanifold arising from the intersection in $M_{J}$ of two bihedral crescents meeting only in the boundary.
-Both are called {\em two-faced submanifold}.
-(Note here we use the term ``two-faced'' in a different way from commonly used `` two-sided'' as in manifold topology.)
+A \hyperlink{term-hcr}{hemispherical $3$-crescent} is a $3$-hemisphere in $\che M_{h}$ with boundary $2$-hemisphere in the ideal set.
+A \hyperlink{term-bcr}{ bihedral $3$-crescent} is a $3$-bihedron $B$ in $\che M_h$ so that a boundary $2$-hemisphere is the ideal set where we assume that $\che M_{h}$ has no hemispherical $3$-crescent.
+(See Section \ref{subsub:Kuiper} for definitions and Hypothesis \ref{hyp:nohem}.)
+A \hyperlink{term-camI}{concave affine $3$-manifold} is a codimension-zero connected compact submanifold of $M$ defined in \cite{psconv}.
+We cover these in Section \ref{subsec:crcaf}.
+The interior of a concave affine $3$-manifold has a canonical affine structure inducing its real projective structure.
+The \hyperlink{term-tfsm}{{\em two-faced submanifold of type I}} of a real projective $3$-manifold $M$ is roughly given as the totally geodesic submanifold arising from the intersection in $M_{h}$ of two hemispherical $3$-crescents meeting only in the boundary.
+The \hyperlink{term-tfsm}{{\em two-faced submanifold of type II}} of a real projective $3$-manifold $M$ is roughly defined as the totally geodesic submanifold arising from the intersection in $M_{h}$ of two bihedral $3$-crescents meeting only in the boundary.
+For the precise definitions, see Section \ref{subsec:crcaf}.

 Let $T$ be a convex simplex in an affine space $\bR^3$ with faces $F_0, F_1, F_2, $ and $F_3$.
 A {\rm real projective or affine $3$-manifold} is {\em $2$-convex} if every projective map $f: T^o \cup F_1 \cup F_2 \cup F_3 \ra M$ extends to $f:T \ra M$.
 (Y. Carri\`ere \cite{carr} first defined this concept.)